dagreatcode/barbara-api/README.md

 You can visit a collection by /poohmadeit , and also /retroluxe

+### Here we are showing a collections on the database API page.
 ![Vincent Kendrick Commits](./public/assets/img/demo2.png)

-This is a API site.
-Only made to hold data for a every long time.
-Updates will always be made on this site for the better.
+This is a API Database.
+Only made to hold data for a every long time, also images.
+Updates will always be made on this site for the better, almost every day or week.
 After all the functions are done, I will be making the front end look great.
-The user gets to fully custom the image of the site.
-The user will be able to Create Read Update Delete.
-Soon they will add more functions to the site...
+The user gets to fully customize the image of the site.
+The user will be able to Create, Read, Update, and Delete.
+Soon they will be more functions added to the site...

 ## Table of Contents